dojo/widget-core/README.md

 });
 ```

-If a property has targetted diff function then it is excluded from the normal catch all `diffProperties` implementation.
+If a property has a custom property diff function then it is excluded from the normal catch all `diffProperties` implementation.

 #### Projector

-A projector is a term used to describe a widget that will be attached to a DOM element, also known as a root widget.
+Projector is a term used to describe a widget that will be attached to a DOM element, also known as a root widget.
 Any widget can be converted into a projector simply by mixing in the `createProjectorMixin` mixin.

 ```ts
 createMyWidget.mixin(createProjectorMixin)